-The state's second woman U.S. Senator, Sheila Frahm, was born in Colby, Kansas, on March 22, 1945, and served on the State Board of Education, in the state legislature, and as lieutenant governor of Kansas before accepting appointment to the U.S. Senate upon the resignation of Senator Bob Dole, June 11, 1996.
-Frahm failed to capture the Republican nomination for the unexpired term and, after less than six months in office, November 5, 1996, left office in favor of the successful G.O.P. candidate, Sam Brownback.
+The state's second woman to served as U.S. Senator, Sheila Frahm, was born in Colby, Kansas, on March 22, 1945.
+She served on the Kansas State Board of Education, in the state legislature, and as lieutenant governor of Kansas before accepting appointment to the U.S. Senate upon the resignation of Senator Bob Dole, on June 11, 1996.
+Frahm failed to capture the Republican nomination for the unexpired term.
+On November 5, 1996, she left the office in favor of the successful G.O.P. candidate, Sam Brownback.

 Entry: Frahm, Sheila

 Author: Kansas Historical Society